 Local farmers can benefit from increased harvest due to improved pollination from good beekeeping practice and less destructive harvesting.

-Criteria for Project Support
+Criteria for Beekeeping Project Support

 Bees Abroad provides support for the relief of poverty.
 Projects must be sustainable, and not dependent on constant financial input from outside of the area or on one person’s input.

-Bees Abroad supports constituted groups who are legally registered by the laws of the recipient country.
+Bees Abroad supports groups who are legally registered by the laws of the recipient country.
 We do not support individuals.

 How to apply

-Note that the form needs to be completed in a single session, so you may wish to download Word version of the application form.
+The project support form needs to be completed in a single session, so you may wish to download Word version of the application form.